Before the Conference

 Yes.
-Be sure to check in at the Presenter Registration desk at the conference to receive your name badge and conference program, and to ask any last-minute questions you may have about your upcoming presentation.
-Checking in with the registration desk also lets our event planners know that you’ve arrived.
+Be sure to check in at the presenter registration desk at the conference to receive your name badge and conference program.
+It’s a chance to ask any last-minute questions you may have about your upcoming presentation.
+Checking in with the registration desk also lets our event planners know you’ve arrived.

 What audiovisual equipment do you provide for a standard session or workshop?

 Presenters have access to a projector, screen, speakers, and standard VGA cables for a PC laptop.
-You must bring your own laptop, as well as your own connectors if you plan to use a Mac computer.
-If you feel that you'll have additional AV needs for your session, let your College Board liaison know.
+You must bring your own laptop, as well as your own connectors, if you plan to use a Mac computer.
+If you may have additional AV needs for your session, let your College Board liaison know.